 Olive Oil Fraud

 In recent years, there have been several investigations conducted on adherence to these standards.
-Well known Italian olive-oil producers have been found guilty of importing lesser-quality olive oil from North Africa and then relabelling and pricing it as a high-quality extra-virgin Italian product.
-A study done by the University of California Davis found that, among the five top-selling imported ‘extra-virgin’ brands sold in the U.S., 73% of the samples were found to have failed the IOC sensory standards.
+Well-known Italian olive oil producers have been found guilty of importing lesser-quality olive oil from North Africa and then relabelling and pricing it as a high-quality extra-virgin Italian product.
+A study done by the University of California, Davis found that, among the five top-selling imported ‘extra-virgin’ brands sold in the United States, 73% of the samples were found to have failed the IOC sensory standards.
 In Canada, several importers have been fined for blending small amounts of extra-virgin oil with much cheaper refined olive oil and, in some cases, vegetable oil and then selling it as extra-virgin olive oil.
-If you are interested in learning more about the olive-oil industry and, in particular, about olive-oil fraud, please see Tom Mueller’s book “Extra Virginity”.
+If you are interested in learning more about the olive oil industry and, in particular, about olive oil fraud, please see Tom Mueller’s book “Extra Virginity”.

-The New York Times did a great mini-cartoon strip explaining fraud in olive-oil, called Extra-Virgin Suicide: The Adulteration of Italian Olive-Oil.
+Also see – the New York Times’ Extra-Virgin Suicide: The Adulteration of Italian Olive-Oil.